-Britain still likely to refer Murdoch's Sky deal for further scrutiny
+Murdoch made to wait few more weeks for Britain's Fox-Sky decision

 2 Min Read

-LONDON (Reuters) - Britain said on Thursday it still intended to refer Rupert Murdoch's bid to buy pay-TV group Sky for further scrutiny to assess whether it would give the media mogul too much influence.
+LONDON (Reuters) - Rupert Murdoch will have to wait a few more weeks to know whether Twenty-First Century Fox's bid for Sky will be referred for a lengthy British investigation.

-Culture Secretary Karen Bradley, who is weighing whether to send the deal for an investigation, said she had to consider new evidence before taking a final decision, which will likely come in the next few weeks.
+Culture Secretary Karen Bradley, who is weighing whether to send the deal for an inquiry, repeated her view from last month that the $15 billion deal should be scrutinised to see if it gave Murdoch too much influence over Britain's media.

+But she said on Thursday she needed to look at the evidence received since then before taking a decision, which was likely to be in the next few weeks.

 "There has not been time to consider all the representations and I am not in a position today to make my final decision on referral," she told lawmakers.